f-edwards/f-edwards.github.io/_pages/about.md

 <script type='text/javascript' src='https://d1bxh8uas1mnw7.cloudfront.net/assets/embed.js'></script>

 <!-- begin intro -->
-I am a sociologist broadly interested in social control, the welfare state, race, public health, and applied statistics.
+I am a sociologist broadly interested in social control, the welfare state, racism, public health, and applied statistics.
 My work explores the causes and consequences of the social distribution of state violence through two projects.

 The first draws attention to child protection systems as key sites of family disruption.
-This work shows that American child protection systems are tightly intertwined with carceral and welfare policy systems, and that race and colonization play a central role in explaining the spatial and social distribution of family separation.
+This work shows that American child protection systems are tightly intertwined with carceral and welfare policy systems, and that racism and settler colonialism play a central role in explaining the spatial and social distribution of family separation.

 The second provides detailed analyses of the prevalence of police-involved killings in the US.
 This project uses novel data and Bayesian methods to provide estimates of mortality risk by race, sex, and place.
 It also evaluates how institutions and politics affect the prevalence of police violence.